pyworld-kaddi/PYTHON/MY LEARNINGS/python_crash_course_3edition/BASICS-I/README.md

 CHAPTER-3: Introducing lists

         Introduction:
-                    In this chapter and the next you’ll learn what lists are and how to start working with the elements in a list.
+                    In this chapter and the next you’ll learn what lists are, and how to start working with the elements in a list.
                     Lists allow you to store sets of information in one place, whether you have just a few items or millions of items.
                     Lists are one of Python’s most powerful features readily acces-sible to new programmers,